 Students must have the prerequisites on their IU transcript or be currently enrolled in the prerequisites exactly as indicated in the notes of the online Schedule of Classes for each course.
-If, at the time the course begins, the prerequisites are not documented, students will be removed from the course.
+A student who does not have documentation of completion of a course's prerequiste will be removed from the course at the beginning of the term.